 - 10. Counterparty Risk.
 Market participants should carefully consider the correlation of their counterparty risk with the underlying exposure hedged.
 Decisions to hedge exposures with "wrong way" counterparties should be reviewed and approved by appropriate levels of senior management.
 26 In particular, market participants should review how they measure the benefits from insurance provided by monoline insurers to senior and super-senior risk exposures. - 11.
 Reputation and Off-balance-sheet Risk.
 Market participants should regularly review their CRT activities to assess the conditions under which they might feel compelled to assume exposures that they had legally transferred, either under the relevant accounting standards or for reputation or other reasons.
-Each firm should identify legal and reputational risk exposures in its internal liquidity risk management reporting and have a contingency plan for dealing with the expected exposures that may come back on balance sheet.
+Each firm should identify legal and reputational risk exposures in its internal liquidity risk management reporting and have a contingency plan for either dealing with the expected exposures that may come back on balance sheet or the business implications of damage to reputation.
 The plan should address the impact on the firm's liquidity, credit rating and capital adequacy.
-As part of the new business approval process, each firm should consider whether a new business activity presents heightened reputation risk. - 12.
-Use of Material Non-Public Information.
-Market participants should implement strict compliance rules to address the potential conflicts of interest and to prevent inappropriate use of MNPI.27
+As part of the new business approval process, each firm should consider whether a new business activity presents heightened reputation risk, and take steps to minimise this risk.